sukeshsurendran93-sk/task_manager/README.md

 ## Screenshots

-Add screenshots of the three UI screens to `/docs/screenshots/` for submission.
+Screenshots of the three UI screens are in `/docs/screenshots/`.